efeekinci/6x6-Autonomous-Car/README.md

 - [Future Works](#future-works)

 ## About Project
 This project was conducted as part of an internship at ROMER.
 The goal is to enable a 6x6 vehicle to move autonomously.
-The vehicle uses various sensors and control mechanisms to detect obstacles and determine its path.
+The purpose of the vehicle is to use various sensors to create a map using SLAM algorithm and be able to autonomously drive in the map that is already created.

 ## Vehicle Hardware
 The main components used in this project are:
 - **6x6 Vehicle Chassis**: Mechanical structure and wheel system.
 - **Nvidia Jetson Nano**: Main control unit and image processing.
 - **Raspberry Pi Pico**: Hall Effect sensor encoder.
-- **Pixhawk 2.1 Cube Black**: Autopilot and motor control.
+- **Pixhawk 2.1 Cube Black**: Autopliot and motor control.
 - **Emlid Reach M+**: RTK GNSS Module.
-- **Sensors**: LiDAR, camera module, hall effect, ultrasonic.
+- **Sensors**: LiDAR, camera module, hall effect, IMU(Pixhawk), RTK(Emlid Reach M+).
 - **Traxxas XL-5 ESC**: Electronic speed control unit.
 - **Others**: Battery, cables, connectors, DC-DC converter.